JAVACAFE-STUDY/chainity/README.md

 ## Support Development

-If this project saved your valuable time in getting your service up, and you feel like buying me coffee, you can donate either at my ETH address: 7cef57fd7faa78c4132e7c748115528e187042a4
+If this project can save your valuable time for your service or you feel like buying me coffee, you can donate following this address: ETH address: 7cef57fd7faa78c4132e7c748115528e187042a4